 Top 10 Watercolor Supplies for Beginners: What You Do and Don't Need

-Have you ever wondered what supplies are necessary to paint with watercolor?
-Well, it turns out that the answer is not as simple as it may seem.
-The truth is that there are tons of options to choose from.
-When it comes to choosing the right watercolor supplies for beginners, you need to consider many things, including your budget, applying various watercolor techniques, skill level, and painting style.
+Okay, it’s time for me to open up my tool box and share my favorite supplies.
+Have you ever wondered what supplies are necessary, least expensive, and best to paint with watercolor?
+Well, it turns out that the answer is not as simple as it may seem, but I will do my best to answer any questions you may have.
+The truth is that there are tons of options to choose from, you probably know this already.

 Here are the top 10 watercolor supplies for beginners